seatsio/seatsio.github.io/docs/Rendering Floor Plans/rendered-chart-properties/renderer-chart-properties-chartdeselectobjects.md

     amount: Number (optional)
 }
 ```

+Note that the promise does not resolve to an array of deselected objects.
+Use [onObjectDeselected](/docs/renderer/events-onobjectdeselected) for that.

 :::info Held objects will be released
 If the objects were temporarily held, `deselectObjects()` releases them again.